andres-garcia-alves/electronic-memory-game/README.md

 |------------------------------------------------|------------------------------------------------|
 | ![](Resources/13-project-final.jpg)            | [![](Resources/14-project-final.jpg)](https://youtu.be/qu201MSCXys) |

-See 'Rescources' sub-folder for more pictures of the proyect.
+See 'Rescources' sub-folder for more pictures & videos of the project.

 &nbsp;